Thank You for Coming: Marketing

 The marketing of the film involved a month long promotional tour with Pednekar, Gill, Singh, Bedi and Kapila that included many fan events and the 2023 Toronto International Film Festival (TIFF).

 Reception

 Critical reception

-Thank You for Coming received positive reviews from critics.
+Thank You for Coming received mixed reviews from critics.

 Shubhra Gupta of The Indian Express gave the film 3/5 stars stating, "Bhumi Pednekar film is a heartfelt slap in the face of the zillions of movies that are about privileged boys and their putrid toys".
 Marya E. Gates of Indie Wire gave the film a B− stating, "Anand and Singh’s script tries to tackle too many thematic issues, ultimately short-changing most of them.
 However, it’s hard to deny Pednekar’s irrepressible charm."

 In a more positive review, Meera Navlakha of Mashable stated, "If its purpose is to serve as a feminist romp for modern India, it succeeded – and executed with fun.
 This is a welcome addition to the genre, reinforcing that female stories deserve to be told with humor, light and meaning".